 2. Practical Legal Training Australia

 After successfully graduating with a Bachelor of Laws degree, the next item on how to become a Lawyer in Australia checklist, is the completion of the mandatory practical training (PLT).

 The Practical Legal Training (PLT) is a training program designed to assist prospective lawyers in Australia hone their skills in law practice.
-This helps in bridging the gab between law theory studied in law school and real-world law practice.
+This helps in bridging the gap between law theory studied in law school and real-world law practice.

-As a new lawyer, law practice training will come in handy, as the training is highly localised by focusing on the local legal practice rules, court practices and processes which constitute a chunk of the day-to-day activities of being a lawyer.
+As a new lawyer, law practice training will come in handy, as the training is highly localized by focusing on the local legal practice rules, court practices and processes which constitute a chunk of the day-to-day activities of being a lawyer.

 Upon completion, participants of the PLT program are awarded a Graduate Diploma of Legal Practice (GDLP).
 For full-time participants, the PLT can be completed within 15 weeks.
 Students with work or other commitments can opt to study part-time, which they can complete within 30 weeks.

 3. Admission to practice law in Australia

 To gain admission to practice law in Australia, you must be approved by the relevant state or Territories admissions authority.
 The admission to practice law in Australia criteria include: